Why is it Different from Homogeneous and other Theories and Methods of Heterogeneous Media Mechanics/(other Sciences) Description?

 • "Effective Coefficients in Electrodynamics"

-These solutions leave no chances for calculations or comparison with experiment of the Upper scale characteristics using the basis of Homogeneous GO.
+These solutions leave no chances for calculations or comparison with experiment of the Upper scale characteristics using the basis of Homogeneous GO of COHP.
 This has no sense, invalid for Heterogeneous problems.

-Meanwhile, the VAT presents an incredibly powerful tool for dealing with complex heterogeneous media problems having features like those enumerated above.
-The equations resulting from the use of VAT have strange additional integro-differential terms that are not usually seen in Lower scale equations.
 One needs to ask whether or not these new terms are small enough to ignore.
 In the above mentioned studies and exact solutions, as well as throughout the whole this website information we have shown that they are not.
-In fact, they are of the same order of magnitude as the terms that are normally kept.
+In fact, they are of the same order of magnitude as the terms that are normally kept - see for the two-scale exact solutions in the 7 links-references above with the publications, also in many other ours (published and unpublished) solved problems as well as of researchers involved in the HSP-VAT investigations.

 An important aspect of heterogeneous medium transport theory is the development of appropriate boundary condition equations for both (at least) scales in addition to the equations governing transport in the internal region.
 Most existing treatments conveniently rely upon the first (I), second (II) or third (III) kind boundary conditions for heat, potential, mass, momentum or other field transport.
-However, the I, II and III kind boundary statements are insufficient in portions of the near-boundary regions and as a basis for upper scale boundary conditions direct formulation.
-There are numerous ways to account for the additional including jump terms between phases - porous medium - homogeneous fluid, two heterogeneous (porous) media interface, other heterogeneous media interactions, which need to be addressed.
+However, the I, II and III kind boundary statements are insufficient for Heterogeneous portions of the near-boundary regions and as a basis for the upper scale boundary conditions direct formulation.
+There are numerous ways to account for the additional including jump terms between phases - heterogeneous (including porous) medium - homogeneous fluid, two heterogeneous (porous) media interface, other heterogeneous media interactions, which need to be addressed.

-Few of well understood scaled VAT disciplines with some advancement are discussed in our publications
+Few of the well understood scaled HSP-VAT disciplines with some advancement are discussed in the following our publications

 and in

-These publications embrace only the part of known today HSP-VAT knowledge base.
-The main features described only in these publications are - nonlinearities in governing equations, advancements in experimental applications of HSP-VAT, electrodynamics and engineering applications of two-scale description of scaled processes, few aspects of atomic scale physics outlined using employment of the HSP-VAT, etc.
+These publications embrace only the part of known today HSP-VAT knowledge base for different disciplines.
+The main features described in these publications are - nonlinearities in governing equations, advancements in experimental applications of HSP-VAT, electrodynamics and engineering applications of two-scale description of scaled processes, many aspects of atomic scales physics outlined using employment of the HSP-VAT: Travkin, [1-3,16-27]; Travkin and Bolotina, [6]; Travkin and Catton, [4,5], etc.

 References: